amenzwa/amenzwa.github.io/stem/AI/HowAIWorks.md

 There are three broad categories of AI applications: approximating, classifying, and forecasting.
 Each category has multiple subcategories, which we shall examine, below.

-Just as there are applications, there are appliers, the users of AI: the practitioners.
+AI applications exists because there are users.
+Note that by "user", I mean those who use the AI technology: researchers, designers, and coders.
 Researchers invent AI algorithms.
-AI software designers use those algorithms to build industry-scale systems.
-Coders use published libraries to implement pieces of code that are composed into large systems.
-Companies employ researchers, designers, and coders to exploit AI.
-In terms of skills, it does not take much to become an AI practitioner: calculus, linear algebra, probability, and statistics.
-But an AI practitioner earns his keep by analysing and understanding complex, dynamic behaviours of large systems from the massive amounts of collected raw data.
-That is difficult, even for the skilled and the experienced.
+AI software designers use those algorithms to design large, industrial systems.
+Coders use published libraries to implement small software components that are composed into large systems.
+Companies employ researchers, designers, and coders to exploit AI for profit.

+I use the term "practitioner" to refer to researchers and designers.
+Some practitioners are coders as well, but not all coders are practitioners.
+In terms of skills, it does not take much to become an AI practitioner: calculus, linear algebra, probability, statistics—run-of-the-mill undergraduate subjects in STEM.
+But an AI practitioner earns his keep by analysing the massive amounts of collected raw data so as to understand the complex, dynamic behaviours of large systems.
+That bit is hard, even for the skilled and the experienced.

-The Internet Giants who exploit AI technologies often state that the real beneficiaries of AI are the members of the public.
-A closer look, however, reveals that the public is the victim.
+The Internet Giants who exploit AI technologies often puff that the true beneficiaries of AI are the members of the public.
+A closer look, however, reveals that the public is their victim.

 ## *approximating*